openqasm/openqasm/source/language/openpulse.rst

 ------

 When interacting with qubits, it is necessary to keep track of a frame of reference, akin to the rotating frame of a Hamiltonian, throughout the execution of a program.
-Openpulse provides the ``frame`` type which is responsible for tracking two properties:
+Openpulse provides a software abstraction of ``frame`` type which is responsible for tracking two properties:

 - Tracking time appropriately so programs do not need to deal in absolute time or with the bookkeeping of advancing time in a sequence of pulses.
-- Tracking phase by producing a complex value given an input time (i.e. via the mathematical relationship :math:`e^{i\left(2\pi f t + \theta\right)}`,  where `f` is frequency and :math:`\theta` is phase).
-One motivation for keeping track of phase is to allow pulses to be defined in the rotating frame with the effect being an equivalent application in the lab frame (i.e. with the carrier supplied by the ``frame``).
+- Tracking accrued phase by producing a complex value given an input time (i.e. via the mathematical relationship :math:`e^{i\left(2\pi f t + \theta\right)}`,  where `f` is frequency and :math:`\theta` is the accrued phase).
+In this way,  a ``frame`` type behaves analogously to a `numerically-controlled oscillator (NCO) <https://en.wikipedia.org/wiki/Numerically-controlled_oscillator>`_).
+  One motivation for keeping track of accured phase is to allow pulses to be defined in the rotating frame with the effect being an equivalent application in the lab frame (i.e. with the carrier supplied by the ``frame``).
   Another motivation is to more naturally implement a "virtual Z-gate", which does not require a physical pulse but rather shifts the phase of all future pulses on that frame.

 The frame is composed of four parts: